 Take CVS Health.
 In 2014, what was then called CVS Pharmacy became the first U.S. drugstore chain to stop selling tobacco products.

 Public ideas about health are changing rapidly as a result of technology, medical research, and preventive and wellness services.
 CVS realized that tobacco didn’t align with its purpose: “helping people on their path to better health.”
-CVS didn’t just remove of tobacco from its stores; it launched several programs to help smokers quit.
-The move resulted in 95 million fewer cigarette packs sold and a four percent increase in nicotine patch purchases.
+CVS didn’t just remove tobacco from its stores; it launched several programs to help smokers quit.
+The move resulted in 95 million fewer cigarette packs sold and a 4% increase in nicotine patch purchases.

 For example, when it was time to make decisions about how to remove tobacco from stores, CVS assembled a team from finance, merchandising, marketing, corporate social responsibility, retail store operations, and inventory.
-Any area of the company that would be directly impacted had a seat at the table, connecting purpose strategy to the people working in the stores.
+Any area of the company that would be directly impacted had a seat at the table, connecting purpose and strategy to the people working in the stores.

-“We need all our colleagues to connect with our purpose,” Boone explained on our Purpose 360 podcast.
-“Employees in our stores, in our mail rooms, and in finance – they should all be able to see how their work is helping people on their path to better health.”
+“We need all our colleagues to connect with our purpose,” Boone explained on the Purpose 360 podcast.
+“Employees in our stores, in our mail rooms, and in finance — they should all be able to see how their work is helping people on their path to better health.”